Into the Ring: A Closer Look at The History of Boxing

 There are weight classes for women’s boxing, but these vary depending on the country, organization and the tournament.

-Boxers must strictly meet the weight requirements before a match.
+Boxers must strictly meet the predetermined amount of weight required before a match.
 They are weighed in the day before, and if they are even a few grams above the maximum limit, they are given one hour to lose the excess weight.

 If they are unable to do that, the match can push through if the opponent agrees.
 However, even if they do win, they can’t receive the championship title.